Coyote Gulch

 - Difficulty: 5/10, 1B VI

-- Season: Year round, spring and fall are recommended
+- Season: Spring and fall (recommended)

 - Type: Point-to-point